insetavijit/wt-plug2/README.md

 # wt - plug ( wordpress theme plug )

 This plug is a free boiler plate for rappid wp them devlopment .

+    note : no fontend stuff . only the admin part
-Name : `wt-plug` .
+    Only devlope the plugin for admin jobs if you want to make changes in font-end go with child-them Name : `wt-plug` .

 URL : https://github.com/insetavijit/wt-plug